 Time fractional equations of the form (1.5) often arise when studying anomalous, or non-Fickian diffusions.
-In this context, it was first suggested by Young [42] (see also [41, 43]) and supported by both numerics and a heuristic explanation.
+In this context, it was first suggested by Young [You88] (see also [YPP89, YJ91]) and supported by both numerics and a heuristic explanation.
 Roughly speaking, on intermediate time scales, the heat near the separatrix diffuses to neighbouring cells, and also gets trapped in cell interiors.
 This leads to a coupled system governing the effective behaviour, and eliminating the heat in cell interiors from this system leads to (1.5).
 We elaborate on this and carry out the details in Section 4.
 We remark, however, that even though this is a purely deterministic result, we prove it using our main probabilistic result (Theorem 3.4) and the Kolmogorov equation.
 In lieu of a rigorous PDE proof of this result, we provide (in Appendix B) a formal asymptotic expansion motivating it.
-To turn this into a rigorous proof, there are a few technical obstructions that need to be overcome, and these are described in Remark B.2.

-Plan of this paper.
+Plan of this paper

 In order to place our results in the context of the existing literature, Section 2 provides a brief overview of the effective behaviour of tracer particles on both long and short time scales.
 This section is independent of the rest of the paper and can be skipped by the reader familiar with the literature.